-Performance in games is usually measured in “frames per second”, or FPS for short.
+Performance in games is usually measured in “frames per second” or FPS for short.
 Frames – still images – are depicted in rapid succession, tricking the human eye into seeing movement.
 The more frames you see per second, the smoother the image appears to move.
-This is why a high framerate is critical for precise and responsive control over your character in any game.
+This is why a high FPS – or frame rate – is critical for precise and responsive control over your character in any game.

 Some higher-end monitors come with G-Sync (for NVIDIA GPUs) or FreeSync (for AMD GPUs) which adapt the refresh rate to the amount of rendered frames.
 If you own a G-Sync or FreeSync monitor, you might have to experiment a little with your VSYNC settings.

-If you’re a Classic Skyrim veteran you may remember that back then we could not unlock our frame rate and play at more than 60FPS because the physics engine would go nuts – it is unfortuntely tied to the frame rate, as is standard with the Creation Engine.
-This can however be fixed with a specific INI edit for Skyrim SE so that you can play at up to 240 FPS.
+If you’re a Classic Skyrim veteran you may remember that back then we could not unlock our frame rate and play at more than 60FPS because the physics engine would go nuts; it is unfortunately tied to the frame rate, as is standard with the Creation Engine.
+This can, however, be fixed with a specific INI edit for Skyrim SE so that you can play at up to 240 FPS.
 75 FPS appears to be the sweet spot.

 Check out this very interesting reddit post for more information and tests.